pubkey/rxdb/docs/RxCollection.md

 ```

 ### sync()
-To replicate the colletion with another server, use this function.
-It basically does the same as [pouchdb-sync](https://pouchdb.com/guides/replication.html) but also add event-handles to make sure that change-events will be recognized.
+To replicate the collection with another server, use this function.
+It basically does the same as [pouchdb-sync](https://pouchdb.com/guides/replication.html) but also adds event-handles to make sure that change-events will be recognized.
 ```js
 mycollection.sync('http://localhost:10102/db/');
 ```